Rasanga/FlashAlertBundle/README.md

     bundles:        [RasFlashAlertBundle]
 ```

-### Optional, if you are not using composer: Configure the Autoloader
+### Step Optional, if you are not using composer: Configure the Autoloader
 Add the following to your `autoload.php`:
 ```php
 <?php